peterra3/gRPC-Image-Rotation-Filter-Service/README.md

-# gRPC Image Rotation Service
+# gRPC Image Rotation Filter Service

 ## Overview

-This README addresses all deliverables associated with the Neuralink take-home assignment.
-It outlines the necessary steps to set up, build, and run the image rotation service.
+This codebase is designed to create a gRPC server that implements an image rotation and mean filter interface as defined in a provided protobuf definition file.
+The server is robust enough for potential production use.
+Additionally, a client is included to test the server's functionality.
+Both the client and server will handle valid PNG and JPEG images, with the client supplying specific arguments for image manipulation.

 ### Table of Content
 - [gRPC Image Rotation Service](#grpc-image-rotation-service)